All the salt spray and fresh air you could hope for

 think you would manage the entire walk then you could either consider a drop

-off by us or alternatively some sites can be visited easily by rover.
+off by us.
 Just ask if you are unsure.

 Take a walk to the prominent East Head, the mountain which flanks the east side of the Fox Bay's bay.
+Start at the little bridge over Sand Pond Stream and walk up to the Gap, then up onto the Ridge.
+You'll pass our largest large Rockhopper colony about half way between the Gap an the East Head.
+The view from the East Head is stunning as you look north along the spine of the Ridge.
 Stop to look at the old site of Sue's house, with some of the old outhouses and old gardens still intact.
 The East head is the site of a confluence.

 Walk across the farm heading for the Gap in the Ridge, head through the Gap then along the east side of the Ridge, past the Rockhoppers and down to Carcass Bay.
 This is a stunning walk and probably the most popular.
 Once there, you can explore the long white sandy beach and visit the Gentoo and Magellenic penguins.